Video Gaming Terminal Laws And Regulations In Illinois

 What are video gaming terminals?

-• Increased the amount of maximum wagers.
+• Increased the maximum bet limit.

 • Increased the terminal tax.